ISM config GUI does not show all of the ISM profiles

 In comparison, when you use the ismbatch command to create and edit profiles, the profiles and changes are not written to the TEPS database.
 Consequently, this information does not display in the ISM config GUI.

-Note: Starting in ITCAM for Transactions 7.3, you can use the new ismconfig command, in conjunction with the ISM config GUI, to create and edit profiles.
+You can use the new ismconfig command, in conjunction with the ISM config GUI, to create and edit profiles.
 These profiles and changes are written to the TEPS database.
 Consequently, there is no conflict with the ISM config GUI.

 First, you use the xml2cli command on each of the ISM agent servers to create an intermediate file.
 Then, you copy these intermediate files to the TEPS server.
 On the TEPS server, you use the ismconfig command to add the profiles to the TEPS database from these intermediate files.